Stakeholder theory: Development

-Since the publication of this article in 1995, it has served as a foundational reference for researchers in the field, having been cited over 1,100 times.

 Mitchell, et al. derive a typology of stakeholders based on the attributes of power (the extent a party has means to impose its will in a relationship), legitimacy (socially accepted and expected structures or behaviors), and urgency (time sensitivity or criticality of the stakeholder's claims).
 By examining the combination of these attributes in a binary manner, 8 types of stakeholders are derived along with their implications for the organization.
 Friedman and Miles explore the implications of contentious relationships between stakeholders and organizations by introducing compatible/incompatible interests and necessary/contingent connections as additional attributes with which to examine the configuration of these relationships.
 Robert Allen Phillips distinguishes between normatively legitimate stakeholders (those to whom an organization holds a moral obligation) and derivatively legitimate stakeholders (those whose stakeholder status is derived from their ability to affect the organization or its normatively legitimate stakeholders).
+Kenneth Goodpaster distinguished stakeholder analysis, which identifies parties affected by managerial decisions, from stakeholder synthesis, which incorporates stakeholder considerations into decision-making; he argued that strategic stakeholder synthesis risks treating stakeholders merely as instruments, while multi-fiduciary stakeholder synthesis risks making managers accountable to an indeterminate set of fiduciary obligations.